elsiedown/SEI-project-1/README.md

 ## Approach Taken

-This sections sets out the approach that I took and the problems which I encountered.
+* This section sets out the approach that I took and the problems which I encountered.

-I started by  mounting the grid, using JavaScript.
+* I started by  mounting the grid, using JavaScript.
 I chose a 13x13 grid and applied different classes to the grid eg. For the walls, shells, whirlpools etc.

-I then focused on the movement of Pacman, responding to the different arrow keys using a switch statement to make sure the player stayed within the grid and could move up, down, left and right.
+* I then focused on the movement of Pacman, responding to the different arrow keys using a switch statement to make sure the player stayed within the grid and could move up, down, left and right.
 The challenge I faced at this point was not only ensuring  that Pacman stayed on the board, but that the Pacman stayed within the maze grid and didn’t go ‘under’ the walls of the maze.

-I then worked on the ghost movement.
+* I then worked on the ghost movement.
 At first, I aimed to generate a completely random movement for just one of the ghosts.
 Similar to Pacman, I used a switch statement to ensure the ghost stayed on the grid and within the maze path.
 Once I was happy with the random movement I decided to add the other ghosts.
 The easiest way to do this was by creating an array of objects of ghosts,  with different speeds, starting positions and timer IDs.
 This took quite a while to put in place but then meant the function was reusable, passing in the different ghost indexes and resulting in the ghosts being added to the grid.

-The final step was to generate an ‘intelligent’ ghost movement - where the ghosts were tracking Pacman.
+* The final step was to generate an ‘intelligent’ ghost movement - where the ghosts were tracking Pacman.
 I did this by working out the current and new coordinates of the ghosts, as well as the current coordinates of Pacman and then compared the three coordinates.
 I worked out that if the (Pac-Man coordinates - new ghost position coordinates) is smaller than (Pac-Man coordinates - current ghost position) then the ghost could move into the new position.
 Similarly, if the result of first calculation was greater than the second calculation, then the ghost should choose a different direction.

 ```
   //*   Find coordinates of characters